 Wishes for labor and delivery

 Wishes for your time with your baby

 If medical intervention for your baby is possible and you have already reached some decisions, these should be specified in your plan.
 Possible topics to discuss with your caregivers include:

 Your birth plan is a way to share your decisions and hopes with your caregivers, who can use it as a guide as your baby's birth unfolds.
 Your birth plan is not set in stone; you can modify it and be flexible if new circumstances arise or if your wishes change.
 You can let your baby lead you.

 —Adapted from A Gift of Time: Continuing Your Pregnancy When Your Baby's Life Is Expected to be Brief, by Amy Kuebelbeck and Deborah L. Davis Ph.D.
 (Johns Hopkins University Press, 2011).
-For more birth planning references and many other resources, visit the Resources for Parents page on this site.
+For more birth planning references, links to sample birth plans in English and Spanish, and many other resources, visit the Resources for Parents and Resources for Caregivers pages on this site.